patriciarealini/expo/tasking.md

 - [x] Install Ramda.
 - [x] Import `values` from Ramda

-> (Why I installed watchify)
+> Ok, if i'm going to install all these dependencies, then i might as well learn how to set up a server that will watch for changes in the build.
+Watchify was recommended to me.
+Honestly this is the one dependency I wish I had set up from the onset.

 - [x] Install watchify, chokidar & npm run all
 - [x] Set up a new set of scripts for watching builds
 - [x] Create a watch task in gulp

 > Moving tickets that are in the queue, into a completed list.
 This collection of completed tickets is a result of a computed function, filtering out tickets where completed is false.

-- [ ] Provide ticket with a UI that allows for a ticket to be marked as completed.
+Even though memoizing would reduce the frequency of computation, the downside is becomes stale and therefore I would also have to manage the freshness with more code.
+Additionally if I needed a third or fourth or fifth subcollection (i.e. a list of tickets that have a key of ASAP and a value of true.) the object would be repetitively stored across many many lists.
+Computing the subcollections (in this case on a state change) allows me to keep the subcollections organized without having the manage the subcollections manually.

-  - [ ] Change connector to give access to two collections: queue & completed.
+- [x] Change connector to give access to two collections: queue & completed.
-  - [ ] Use Ramda's filter function to create the queue & completed values.
+- [x] Use Ramda's filter function to create the queue & completed values.
-  - [ ] Display the completed values in a new component.
+- [x] Display the completed values in a new component.

-- [ ]
+> When I passed dispatch through Expo to Tickets, got the error `Invalid prop 'dispatch' of type 'number' supplied to 'Ticket', expected 'function'.
+Check the render method of 'Expo'.` because i forgot the second position of the map function is the index.

+- [x] Curry the renderTicket & renderTickets functions so that dispatch can be passed along to Tickets component without messing up the call for the map function.
+- [x] Build the UI to mark change the state of a ticket from in the queue to completed.

+> If I were to iterate through and create a more production ready application, I would create a function that moves tickets out of state if their date is older than 24 hours.

+- [x] Refactor Expo to only display tickets that are in the subcollection onlyQueue, if session view is 'queue'.
+- [x] Add if condition to display tickets that are in the subcollection onlyCompleted, if session view is 'completed'.
+- [x] Set default session view to 'queue'.
+- [x] Create an action that signals the intent to view 'completed'.
+- [x] Create an action that signals the intent to view 'queue'.
+- [x] Create a new reducer that listens for this intent & changes session to 'completed'.
+- [x] Add to the new reducer, a case that listens for the intent to view 'queue' & changes session to 'queue'.
+- [x] Write a function `toggleView` to set the button in the header and toggle it's contents based on the current view.
+- [x] Write a function `onClickChangeView` to trigger the state change and toggle the button.

+> Ran into a problem with the toggleView button.
+To figure out what's happening I need to install redux-logger.

+- [x] Install redux-logger `npm i --save-dev redux-logger` in order to view state in the console.
+- [x] Add some flair & finally style a layout
+- [x] Flexbox the header & buttons
+- [x] Set global styles in the index.scss file so that I can control the general design with a single global attribute & so that my jsx file won't be too style heavy.
+- [x] Layout the ticket information.
+- [x] Create a simple jagged edge on the tickets so that they have a torn receipt paper nostalgia to them.
+- [x] Add white borders to the ticket info so that it is easier to visually locate the necessary information

 - [ ] Modal
-- [ ] Past Tickets
-- [ ]
+- [ ] Add React CSSTransitionGroup to components so that changes in state can be smooth.
-- [ ]
+- [ ] Auto Generating Tickets
-- [ ]
+- [ ] ETA Time
-- [ ]
+- [ ] Order Number concatenation
-- [ ]
+- [ ] TESTS

 ## Assets I Could Use